 DARN is a network of people in Dorset interested in our native reptiles and amphibians.
 Its purpose is to promote the conservation, recording and appreciation of native amphibians and reptiles in the county of Dorset.
 DARN serves as a means of communication between volunteers, professionals and the general public.
 DARN members pay an annual fee of £6 and then when suitably trained they can take part in our widespread reptile surveys.
 These can be viewed once reptile surveyor status has been achieved.
 DARN is also running the SliC project - Slow-worms in Churchyards.
 We have rare reptile survey sites on FE and MOD land and we are continually adding new transects as we expand our activities across the county.
+DARN also monitors non-native species to try to assess any impact on our native species.

 Dorset has 12 of the UK's 13 native amphibian and reptile species, and a handful of non-native species.
 Its internationally-important heathlands are famous as national strongholds for the rare reptiles - Sand Lizard and Smooth Snake - and southwest England's only populations of our second-rarest amphibian, the Natterjack Toad.
 With such an important wildlife heritage in Dorset, several wildlife NGOs have their headquarters in the county, including the Amphibian and Reptile Conservation Trust (ARC).
 Together with the various statutory bodies and local authorities, this means Dorset has many wildlife professionals.
 DARN aims to form a link between all these people, and to nurture an appreciation among the general public for our herpetofaunal friends.